-Design Signs is a small, craft-oriented signage shop in Essex, Vermont dedicated to serving the needs of our clients and our community.
-We love what we do and have no greater thrill than hearing from a client that the custom signs we build have stimulated growth in their business.
+Design Signs is a local, custom sign shop in Essex, VT dedicated to serving our clients in the Chittenden County area and our communities.
+We love what we do and our greatest thrill is hearing how the signs we built stimulated growth for the businesses we partner with.

-We are known for our creative designs, attentive service and superior quality products.
-With the best materials and years of combined experience we pay attention to the details, large and small, that give our commercial signs both an outstanding appearance and long life.
+We are known for our creative designs, superior service, and outstanding workmanship.
+With the best materials and years of combined experience, we pay attention to every detail giving our commercial signs both a distinguished appearance and long life cycle.
 Whether you need a property management sign, a sign for a business, or a lighted sign we have the expertise to get the job done.

-We are proud of the wide variety of skills that our team brings to making your sign.
-With years combined experience, we have the capability to create something special to make your business stand out.
+We are proud of the wide variety of skills our team brings to making your sign.
+With multiple decades of combined experience, we have the capability to create something special to make your business stand out.

 John Floyd | Founder & Special Projects Coordinator